About Mari Lynch

 My history on the Monterey Bay

-After arriving in the Monterey Bay area, I lived in Santa Cruz for five years before moving to my present home in rural Monterey County.
+After arriving in the Monterey Bay area, I lived in Santa Cruz for five years before moving to my present rural address in an unincorporated section of Monterey County.
 I have a son and daughter, both born and raised here.
 (Sure!
 Ask me about my beloved kids!)

 I am the owner of a writing and related services business, Fine Wordworking.